Code-Institute-Submissions/Phillip-Healy-MilestoneProject1/README.md

 The idea is that this is a brand page for my side project: **Hammock Software Games**.
 I will have a landing page discussing who I am and what kind of developer I am, what engine/languages I use etc.
 I will implement a page showcasing the game I have released, as well as games in development.
+I will create a page for supporters to see how to donate or collaborate.
 I will put in a contact form with options for submitting reviews, seeking information, or for submitting collaboration/ideas.
-Lastly a social media page so fans will never miss anything I put out, whether it's dev diaries on youtube, updates to the games on Facebook, or my github for collaboration and information!

 ## UX

 - As customer I want to see what games you have available.